PelionIoT/pelion-ready-example/README.md

     }
 }
 ```
+4. You may need to delete your `main.cpp`.

-4. Run the Simple Mbed Cloud Client tests from the application directory:
+5. Run the Simple Mbed Cloud Client tests from the application directory:

 ` mbed test -m <platform> -t <toolchain> --app-config mbed_app.json -n simple-mbed-cloud-client-tests-*`